ramjawade/ramjawade/README.md

 - 👋 Hi, I’m @dhondiramjawade
-- 👀 I’m interested in Javascript, Angualr, React.
+- 👀 I’m interested in Javascript, Angualr.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning JS Frameworks.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me ...